powercat67650-creator/mcSchem-for-redstone/README.md

 ## 📥 Download & Installation

-1. Download or clone the `mc schem generator` directory.
+1. Download or clone the `main` directory.
 2. Run `launcher.bat`.
    * *Note: If Java 21 is not installed on your system, the script will automatically download and set it up for you.*